poutinecoin/poutinecoin-core/README.md

     Create a new branch with a descriptive name.
     Commit your changes and submit a pull request.

-For more details, check out our Contribution Guide.
-🌐 Community

-    Twitter: @Poutinecoin
-    Discord: Join Our Community
-    Reddit: r/Poutinecoin

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache2 License.
 See the LICENSE file for more details.
 📈 Project Status

     Note: Poutinecoin is currently in Beta.
 Use it for development and testing purposes only.